The WordPress Bible

 10 Things You Need to Know About WordPress 3.1

 Happy New Year, everyone.
 WordPress development on version 3.1 is wrapping up (Currently it’s in Release Candidate and should be released early in 2011)…. which means, it’s time for another edition of our 10 Things You Need to Know About posts.
-This is a bigger release than was originally planned. […]
+This is a bigger release than was originally planned.
+It was supposed to stay […]

 The Web Is Passing Most of You By… And You are Asleep

 Usually when Dave McClure, Angel Investor and Hustler, has something to say on his blog, it is said with passion, drama, and a pinch of angst.
 But he’s almost always right and he makes you believe it in the end with unequivocal points and thoughts.
-Because this post is so […]
+Because this post is so utterly important and I firmly […]

 EXCLUSIVE INTERVIEW: Copyblogger Brian Clark Leaves DIYThemes/Thesis Theme